ibizaman/selfhostblocks/README.md

 - Automatic reverse proxy and certificate management for HTTPS.
 - VPN and proxy tunneling services.

+Great care is taken to make the proposed stack robust.
+This translates into a test suite comprised of automated NixOS VM tests including playwright tests.

 ### Services

 [Provided services](https://shb.skarabox.com/services.html) are: